sequana/sequana/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
-0.15.2    * ribodesigner can now accept an input fasta with no GFF assuming the
+0.15.3    * add sequana.viz.plotly module. use tqdm in bamtools module 0.15.2    * ribodesigner can now accept an input fasta with no GFF assuming the
             fasta already contains the rRNA sequences
           * Fix IEM module when dealing with double indexing